 10. Ventilation Issues

 A low air exchange rate and stagnant air can also lead to the build-up of sour odors in your room.
-Regular ventilation is important for several reasons, avoiding unpleasant smells is only one of them.
+Regular ventilation is important for several reasons, and avoiding unpleasant smells is only one of them.

 It’s a good idea to check whether the sour odor comes from the air conditioner.
 There are several reasons why an air conditioner stinks, including: